 Where to find the Best Holiday Photo Spots in Disney World

 Hopefully this photo scavenger hunt will help you see a lot more of Walt Disney World during Christmastime, so be sure to look up from your phone(except to take the photo of course!) and take in all the sights around you!

 The life sized toy soldiers at Walt Disney World can be found in a few places, specifically Candy Cane Lane and well, at Mickey’s Very Merry Christmas Party during the parade.
 Not only are the toy soldiers in Candy Cane Lane available all the time, they’re also a super cute festive photo spot for your next Instagram post.
 You can also find these cuties near the front of Magic Kingdom, but you can’t get as up close and personal as you can in Candy Cane Lane.

 Main Street Christmas Tree for Holiday Photos at Walt Disney World

 The Christmas tree on Main Street at Magic Kingdom is the centerpiece for the entire holiday display at Magic Kingdom.
 We recommend viewing it from the top of the train station for a fantastic view of the tree, the Main Street wreaths and Cinderella Castle.

+We talk about Disney Snacks a lot.
 Whether you actually purchase a holiday treat or you just take pictures of them while in the case, Walt Disney World is constantly coming out with the cutest holiday treats!
 From holiday themed candy apples and cake pops to fun and festive drinks, we love finding all the new treats and trying as many as possible!
-Our favorite places to find a good holiday treat is the Confectionary on Main Street and throughout Hollywood Studios.
+Our favorite places to find a good holiday treat is the Confectionery on Main Street and throughout Hollywood Studios.